 Meet the co-directors of this project: Marji and Dan!

-I adopted the project name Around Hear from a concert I played in April of 2009, in a park in Houston, Texas.
-By taking classical musicians out of the concert hall and into a sunny, weedy public space in the middle of a busy commercial area, the director of that Around Hear, the late composer Ethan Frederick Greene, opened up what felt to me like a whole new range of fresh, exciting possibilities for social interaction and musical interpretation.
+We (Marji & Dan) adopted the project name "Around Hear" from a concert we participated in in April of 2009, in a park in Houston, Texas.
+By taking classical musicians out of the concert hall and into a sunny, weedy public space in the middle of a busy commercial area, the director of that Around Hear, the late composer Ethan Frederick Greene, opened up what felt to us like a whole new range of fresh, exciting possibilities for social interaction and musical interpretation.